Skip to main content

 December 21, 2018

-Pursuant to the Director's Policy Memo 19-08, EOIR will now provide dates and times to DHS for use on Notices to Appear (NTAs) for certain non-detained cases, in accordance with the Supreme Court's decision in Pereira v.
-Sessions.
-The memo states that the three DHS components that can issue NTAs -- CBP, ICE, and USCIS -- all have access to EOIR's Interactive Scheduling System (ISS).
+After the Supreme Court's decision in Pereira v.
+Sessions, EOIR provided dates and times to DHS for use on Notices to Appear (NTAs) for certain non-detained cases.
+On December 21, 2018, however, EOIR issued Policy Memo 19-08 stating that all three DHS components that can issue NTAs -- CBP, ICE, and USCIS -- now have access to EOIR's Interactive Scheduling System (ISS), and therefore EOIR will not provide initial hearing dates after January 31, 2019.

 [ID #198]